 The BRICS Civil Forum is a discussion platform for civil society of the BRICS countries.
 It serves to consolidate the citizens’ priorities for the BRICS agenda as well as to present civil initiatives with the prospective to include them into the Agenda of the BRICS Leaders’ Summit.
-The BRICS civil society proposals provide the leaders with an opportunity to look at the problems from the viewpoints of different groups of the population, put the peoples’ needs at the heart of the BRICS agenda and make the decisions more legitimate.
+The BRICS civil society proposals provide the leaders with an opportunity to look at the problems from the viewpoints of different groups of the population, put the peoples’ needs at the heart of the BRICS agenda.

 Civil BRICS as an innovative political process was launched in 2015, the year of the Russian Presidency.
 As its main objective, the Civil BRICS aimed to ensure a constructive dialogue between the representatives of the civil society of the BRICS Member States and the guest countries with the decision-makers on the most important social issues – healthcare, education, culture, development, urban problems, finance, conflicts resolution and economy.
 The First Civil Society Forum took place in Moscow June 17-19, 2015.
 The Forum hosted 400 participants, of which 200 came to the Forum through the Fellowship Programme supported by the Russian Government.